 Have faith… and wait.

-When you have a strong relationship build on trust and truly BELIEVE in the power of transformation, your kids WILL (eventually, on their own time) rise to the challenge.
+When you have a strong relationship build on trust and truly BELIEVE in the power of transformation, your kids WILL (eventually, on their own time, in surprising ways) rise to the challenge.